outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                     - energy is a key input/output of many physical systems (bio, chemical, environmental)
                     - temperature is a key factor in energy management (storage/flow)
                     - these rules are key hubs on rule networks because they determine many other rules

+                  6. causal shape
+                    - given that causal loops are generally more powerful than causal vectors, and temperature/sunlight are nodes in a causal loop, where sunlight is an input to temperature, its likely that temperature is the determining factor, given that temperature also occupies causal shapes involving other relvant objects

+                  7. type
+                    - given that temperature is a variable determined by & influencing many other variables, but that it condenses all of this information into a single point on a single spectrum variable, serving as a two-way bottleneck for aggregating information, it may be indexed as a variable of types: "filter", "information compressor", which are particularly useful variables to use as interfaces

+                  8. priority
+                    - given that:
+                      - temperature object has rules & attributes with stronger output priorities like "efficiency" & "path of least resistance"
+                      - window object has strong output priorities "transport" (light) and "filter" (air)
+                      - location has priority "differentiation => efficient gathering of resources by location environment conditions => efficiency"
+                      - room has priority "focus condition maximization => test time reduction => efficiency"
+                      - sunlight object has subcomponent objects like radiation with stronger output priorities like "distribution" than efficiency
+                      - "efficiency" is a more common priority it may be hypothesized that temperature is the more useful variable to use as an interface

           4. Select & apply method of reducing possible relationships